makrai/notes/le1912-flauBERT.md

 ## 2.2.
 Pre-trained Language Models Beyond English

 * ELMo exists for Portuguese, Japanese, German and Basque
-* BERT and variants were trained for simplified and traditional Chinese and Germ
+* BERT and variants were trained for simplified and trad Chinese and German
 * Portuguese version of MultiFiT is also available
 * BERT for
   * Arabic (Antoun+ 2020)